 The Danish Consulate General in California leads a new and focused industry initiative on energy-, water- and process optimization in industry - seeking to pave the way for market entry for Danish expertise and competencies.
 Focus in this first phase of the project is particularly on the food and beverage industry, e.g. dairies and breweries where energy audits carried out by the Danish Energy Agency and the California Energy Commission have identified large energy savings projects with paybacks of around two years.

 EE in buildings is gaining momentum with important Danish contributions in planning, architecture, building materials, equipment and controls.
 A formal collaboration has formed in New York centered around city collaboration with Copenhagen and Danish companies anchored in the Danish Cleantech Hub.
 Learn of city plans and concrete initiatives to boost EE in buildings.
 Also, California has just launched a design-build competition to promote sustainable, low carbon and energy efficient development in affordable, social housing.
 Danish companies have an opportunity to access the 48 million USD competition grant.
 Learn about these and other opportunities within EE in the US.

-- Sector Expert Bo Riisgaard Pedersen, Danish Consulate General, California
+- Energy efficiency in North America at a glance by Sector Expert Bo Riisgaard Pedersen, Danish Consulate General in California

 ENERGY EFFICIENCY in Germany: Industry & Buildings

 German industry is increasingly investing in energy efficiency, resource saving and green transition.
 Government is providing incentives and a political pressure for this and industry has established strong networks to develop and share best practices.
 Danish firms have much to offer to German industry and the Danish Trade Council is establishing a special initiative, Sustainable Industry Advisory, to support exports in this field.